Council on homelessness—composition, quorum, voting requirements, committees, duties, amendments to ch 31

 IOWA FINANCE AUTHORITY

-The Iowa Finance Authority hereby amends Chapter 31, "Council on Homelessness," Iowa Administrative Code.
+The Iowa Finance Authority hereby proposes to amend Chapter 31, "Council on Homelessness," Iowa Administrative Code.

 Legal Authority for Rule Making